 Some people have asked what I used for hinges for the "electric stairs".
 Here I am giving some details of their design.

-This stair mechanism has been in place for a couple of years now and has worked perfectly.
+This stair mechanism has been in place since 2006 and is still working perfectly.

 So far, I wouldn't change anything.

-That fourth drawing was made first, simply to work out the layout I needed.
+That hinge plate drawing was made first, simply to work out the layout I needed.

 The Hinge plates are made from 1/2" thick mild steel.
-The hinge pins are 3/4" diameter mild steel.
+My hinge pins are 3/4" diameter mild steel and are 1 1/4" long.

 They were drilled and tapped 1/4-20 in one end.
 Each hinge pin is plug welded into the hinge plate from the back side,